How Often Do AI Detectors Give False Positives ?

 Factors Leading to False Positives

-Understanding why AI detectors may inaccurately classify content as AI-generated can help mitigate these risks.
+Understanding why AI detectors may inaccurately classify content as AI-generated can help reduce these risks.
 Several factors contribute to false positives, including:

 • Imperfect Training Data: AI detectors learn from data that may not cover all writing styles or formats, leading to confusion.